Bon: Pre-Buddhist Bon and the arrival of Buddhism

 Little is known about the pre-Buddhist religion of ancient Tibet and scholars of Bon disagree on its nature.
+Some think that Bon evolved from Zoroastrianism and others say Kashmiri Buddhism.

 Bon may have referred to a kind of ritual, a type of priest, or a local religion.
 In ancient Tibet, there seem to have been a class of priests known as kushen (sku gshen, “Priests of the Body”, i.e., the king's body).
-This religion was eventually marginalized with the coming of Buddhism and Buddhists wrote critiques and polemics of this religion, some of which survive in manuscripts found in Dunhuang (which refer to these practices as "Bon").
+This religion was eventually marginalised with the coming of Buddhism and Buddhists wrote critiques and polemics of this religion, some of which survive in manuscripts found in Dunhuang (which refer to these practices as "Bon").

-Likewise, Powers notes that early historical evidence indicates that the term 'bön' originally referred to a type of priest who conducted various ceremonies, including priests of the Yarlung kings.
+Likewise, Powers notes that early historical evidence indicates that the term "bon" originally referred to a type of priest who conducted various ceremonies, including priests of the Yarlung kings.
 Their rituals included propitiating local spirits and guiding the dead through ceremonies to ensure a good afterlife.
 Their rituals may have involved animal sacrifice, making offerings with food and drink, and burying the dead with precious jewels.
 The most elaborate rituals involved the Tibetan kings which had special tombs made for them.

 Robert Thurman describes at least one type of Bon as a "court religion" instituted "around 100 BCE" by King Pudegungyal, ninth king of the Yarlung dynasty, "perhaps derived from Iranian models", mixed with existing native traditions.
 It was focused on "the support of the divine legitimacy of an organized state", still relatively new in Tibet.
 Prominent features were "great sacrificial rituals", especially around royal coronations and burials, and "oracular rites derived from the folk religion, especially magical possessions and healings that required the priests to exhibit shamanic powers".
-The king was symbolized by the mountain and the priest/shaman by the sky.
+The king was symbolised by the mountain and the priest/shaman by the sky.
 The religion was "somewhere between the previous "primitive animism", and the much changed later types of Bon.

 According to David Snellgrove, the claim that Bon came from the West into Tibet is possible, since Buddhism had already been introduced to other areas surrounding Tibet (in Central Asia) before its introduction into Tibet.
 As Powers writes, "since much of Central Asia at one time was Buddhist, it is very plausible that a form of Buddhism could have been transmitted to western Tibet prior to the arrival of Buddhist missionaries in the central provinces.
 Once established, it might then have absorbed elements of the local folk religion, eventually developing into a distinctive system incorporating features of Central Asian Buddhism and Tibetan folk religion."